 Even though I have a large selection of barrel staves to choose from, there are some I have not yet been able to acquire.
 If you don’t see a specific brand you want for your whiskey barrel wedding ring, I have had customers in the past have great luck with acquiring their own staves.
 If you would like to contact your favorite distillery, and have the stave sent to me, I would be more than happy to work with it!
 If you are able to get ahold of the distillery (via email or phone), I will provide a shipping address for them to ship it directly to me.
 Please note that it may take some time to receive an answer from a distillery, so make sure you contact them with plenty of time before you need your whiskey barrel wedding ring!
 Once I receive a stave and your order is placed, it will take about 4-6 weeks for me to complete, and ship your ring.

 So you’ve finally picked out the metal that’s right for you, and you’ve picked out the perfect wood for your unique wedding ring.
 You’re ready to place your order!
-Here, I’ve listed out the steps to take to purchase your one of a kind wooden ring:
+Here, I’ve listed out the steps to take to purchase your one of a kind wooden rings:

 Step 1: Getting to the shop.

 Follow the link to my shop page.
 This gives a list of styles of and prices.
 Don’t see the exact combination you’re looking for?
 That’s okay!
 Select the style of the unique wedding ring you are looking for, such as the cobalt wooden ring.